 We understand the interaction among substrate, bioconversion, recovery and purification and can assist you in developing your complete grain-processing project, from raw material selection through to the final product range.

 Besides the production of glucose syrups, dextrose, high fructose syrup and sorbitol, glucose serves as a carbohydrate source for the fermentation of biochemicals such as

 We realize biochemical production plants based on our proprietary bioprocess technology, and with licensed technology from third parties.

 The biotechnological complex put up by JSC «Biotech Rosva» uses wheat as a feedstock to produce speciality goods such as starch, gluten and various starch sugars, which are intended as ingredients for the food industry.
-A by-product will be used as animal feed.
-VOGELBUSCH is responsible for the planning and delivery...
+A by-product is used as animal feed.
+Vogelbusch is responsible for the planning and delivery of...

-Glucose syrups are produced in a two stage enzymatic process containing mainly glucose and higher sugars, but virtually no fructose.
-Fructose syrups are produced by enzymatic conversion of glucose (see HFS).
+Glucose syrups are produced in a two stage enzymatic process yielding mainly glucose and higher sugars, but virtually no fructose.
+Fructose syrups are produced subsequently by enzymatic conversion of glucose.

 Since the composition (sugar profile) of the final product is solely defined by the enzymatic conversion mode, a broad range of products from DE 32 to DE 98 can be achieved by variation of types of enzymes and process parameter.

 Owing to rather low profit margins of glucose syrups the minimum economic capacity is rather high, normally starting at 25,000 tpa.
 However, if the glucose syrup is used as an intermediate for more profitable products, considerably lower capacities may be commercially interesting.